FrancescoMonaco/PhDPresentation/slides.md

 <br>

 - <span v-mark.orange="1"> Setting</span>:
-    Computing distances between elements is fundamental in tasks of similarity search.
+    Computing distances between elements is fundamental in tasks of ANN.

 - <span v-mark.red="2"> Problem</span>:
     Computing distances is expensive, especially in high dimensional spaces.
-We want to approximate the distance between two elements using a small subset of their dimensions.
+We want to approximate the distance between elements using a small subset of their dimensions.
     Current methods to approximate distances have known problems on robustness.

 - <span v-mark.green="3"> Solution</span>:
-    We implement a sensitive Bloom filter to select the most relevant dimensions to be used in the distance approximation.
-We use the filter rapresentation to estimate the remaining dimensions.
+    We implement a sensitive Bloom filter predictor to select the most relevant dimensions and estimate the distance between elements.
+We expect it to be robust given the theoretical properties of the Bloom filter.

 ---
 transition: fade